ec-jrc/lisflood-utilities/README.md

 git clone https://github.com/hylken/create_ldd_from_merit
 cd create_ldd_from_merit
 ```
-Modify `config.cfg` with the correct paths and folders.
-The resolution (`res`) has to match the resolution of the clone map.
+Modify `config.cfg` with the correct paths and folders. `res` should match the resolution of the clone map.
 The clone map should contain `lat` and `lon` variables and a data variable (any name).

 Create and activate a Conda environment and run the script as follows:
 ```